dubstar-04/TurningAddon/README.md

 This addon when installed will appear in the Path Workbench toolbar menu and will allow the creation of turning paths for use with a CNC lathe.
 This addon includes [LibLathe](https://github.com/dubstar-04/LibLathe) as a submodule.

 ## Features
+* Turning Roughing operation
+* Turning Facing operation
 * Turning Profiling operation
-* Turning Facing operation
+* Turning Parting operation

 ## Requirements
 * FreeCAD v0.19
+* Path Toolbits (Legacy tools are not supported)
 * Python3
 * Qt5